 Chocolate contains small amounts of the chemical tryptophan, which the brain uses to make serotonin, the neurotransmitter that produces feelings of ecstasy is found in chocolate.
 Small amounts of phenylethylalanine, which promotes feelings of attraction, excitement, giddiness and apprehension, has also been isolated in chocolate, and theobromine – a weak stimulant found in chocolate – in concert with other chemicals such as caffeine, may be responsible for the characteristic ‘buzz’ experienced when eating chocolate.

-Why we love the taste of chocolate is an interesting question, says Lucas Armstrong, PhD, the Associate Director of Cell & Molecular Biology at Charles River Laboratories’ site in Cleveland, Ohio who recently blogged about taste receptors for Eureka.
+Why we love the taste of chocolate is an interesting question.
 Chocolate and a few other ingredients, such as coffee, are essentially bitter.
 Why those bitter substances become pleasurable when mixed with sweet substances is unclear, though perhaps bitter and sweet taste receptors synergistically activate a pleasure signal.

-As you ponder the chemistry of chocolate try this hot chocolate recipe from Crista King, Internal Communications Specialist at Charles River.
+As you ponder the chemistry of chocolate try this hot chocolate recipe from Crista King, Senior Employee Communications Specialist at Charles River.

 ½ cup cocoa powder